okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/create-service-app/index.md

 title: Create a service app for third-party risk provider
 ---

-Your Okta org requires the set up of an OAuth service application to integrate and consume third-party risk signals from a third-party risk provider.
+Your Okta org requires the set up of an OAuth service application to integrate and consume risk signals from a third-party risk provider.

 Use the following high-level steps to configure this service application: